This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Cataracts and Glaucoma

-- Causes: Aging, genetics, underlying diseases.
+- Causes: Aging, genetic factors, underlying diseases.

 - Symptoms: Cloudy eyes, vision loss, unusual movement.